Stumpery and Fern garden at OpdeHaar – One of the eight gardens of “OpdeHaar”

 The history of the stumpery

 Fern spotting and collecting became a popular hobby from the early years of the 19th century in the UK.
-By the mid-century it achieved obsession status to the extent that the author Charles Kingsley introduced the term “Pteridomania” (https://en.wikipedia.org/wiki/Pteridomania).
+By the mid-century it achieved obsession status.
+As a result the author Charles Kingsley introduced the term “Pteridomania” – “fern collecting mania”.
 Landed gentry competed with each other to showcase unusual cultivars.
-The owners of Biddulph Grange introduced a specialist garden or “Stumpery” for this purpose (https://en.wikipedia.org/wiki/Stumpery ).
+The owners of Biddulph Grange introduced a specialist garden or “Stumpery” for this purpose.
 Many variants within species were identified and cultivated.
 However a significant proportion have unfortunately since been lost when WW1 basically brought an end to the pteridomania.

 The Stumpery at OpdeHaar